What is a Doula?

 As a birth doula, I:

-A doula is different from a doctor or midwife, as they DO NOT perform any medical tasks.
+As a doula, I DO NOT perform any medical tasks.
 If you hire a doula, you will also need to be in the care of a doctor or midwife.